 U.S. Bank, N.A.
 (U.S. Bank) serves as the Plan's asset custodian.
 Milliman, Inc. is the third party administrator and actuary for the Plan.
-Captrust Financial Advisors (formerly Ellwood Associates) serves as the Plan's investment advisor.
+Captrust Financial Advisors serves as the Plan's investment advisor.

 NOTE 1 - DESCRIPTION OF PLAN (Continued)